EYBlockchain/nightfall_3/doc/contract-update.md

 1. Store the address of the old contracts and the block number at which the swap-over occurred in `State.sol`; this will be used to help nightfall applications parse historic events and calldata.
 This will be in the form of an array, added to each time the contracts are upgraded.
-1. Call `selfdestruct` on the old logic contracts (to return gas and to ensure that the old contracts cannot be used to scam people);
-1. Emit an event advertising the upgrade;

 We will ensure that a unique private key is needed to call `upgrade`.

 Note: The nightfall applications will need to be updated so that they can sync events and calldata on startup, which may have changing contract addresses, reflecting historic contract upgrades.

-Note: it must be possible to change the key that enables `upgrade` to be called.
-This is so we can remove the ability to upgrade in the future and enable full decentralisation.

 ## Migrate contracts approach